 Having deposited us back at Cafe Mythanos and recommended the hot drinks and snacks on offer Christopher also suggested a ride on the park’s train, which costs 2 Euros.

-The little train takes a route mostly around the perimeter of the park but offers some new angles of rides already seen on the tour and the opportunity to see a few new things.
+The little train, the Spreepark Parkbahn, takes a route mostly around the perimeter of the park but offers some new angles of rides already seen on the tour and the opportunity to see a few new things.
 It was whilst riding the train that I leaned over the edge holding the camera at arms length and optimistically snapped the Ferris Wheel again in the hope of capturing the effect of the dying light.

 Overall, I think the tour was well worth the 15 Euros and the trip to Spreepark Plänterwald but I think would be even better with a good understanding of German.
 My fellow tourists seemed very interested in Christopher’s insights and (judging by the laughter) amusing anecdotes.